 Competition policy is essential for the success of the European single market.
 By ensuring a level playing field for businesses, effective EU competition policy will serve the purpose of generating wealth and employment, protecting the interests of consumers and promoting economic efficiency.

-Key issues include: modernisation of EU competition policy and enforcement; restrictive practices and abuses of dominant positions; mergers and acquisitions or joint ventures and public undertakings and state aid.
+Key issues include: modernisation of EU competition policy and enforcement; restrictive practices and abuses of dominant positions; public undertakings and state aid.

 Please read here further information about the UEIL leaflet "Purchase and use of lubricants within the European Union", which outlines of some of the principles of the European legal framework relating to the purchase and use of lubricants and other functional fluids.

 For the latest Annual Report and committee minutes please log-in to the members section.

 Please click here to go to the OEMs and Technical Bulletins page.